-Internship means to offer a concrete work-based learning experience to individuals (students or non students) who are either newly entering or re-entering the labor market, by putting applied learning outside the university to intensively integrate academic knowledge with practical experience at the centre, giving them the opportunity of finding their professional field(s) of interest(s) and enhancing their employability.
+Internship means to offer a concrete work-based learning experience to individuals (students or non-students) who are either newly entering or re-entering the labor market, by putting applied learning outside university with the intention of intensively integrating academic knowledge with practical experience at the center, giving them the opportunity of finding their professional field(s) of interest(s) and enhancing their employability.

-It is conducted either for academic purposes and/or for professional development during a limited time.
+It is conducted either for academic purposes and/or for professional development during a limited time period.
 It is organized in advance to provide structured and applied learning through practical experience and leads to the recognition of learning outcomes, under the supervision of a professional(s) with a significant background in the field of the experience.

-Aimed at increasing learner's competencies and obtaining skills relevant to the labor market, it consists of activities that are connected with the area of study or professional development.
+Aimed at increasing learner's competences and obtaining skills relevant for the labor market, it consists of activities that are connected with the area of study or professional development.